frankhlchi/graph-data-valuation/README.md

 # Graph Data Valuation

 This repository contains code for performing data valuation on graph-structured data using the Precedence-Constrained Winter (PC-Winter) value method.
-The PC-Winter algorithm is designed to identify influential nodes in graph datasets by considering the hierarchical structure of node contributions.
+The PC-Winter algorithm is designed to identify influential graph elements in graph datasets by considering the hierarchical structure of node contributions.

 ## Key Files